DeadWolfX/COVID/README.md

 <h3>Replication of results</h3>

-In order to replicate the training results reported in the master thesis and given in the <a href="https://drive.google.com/drive/folders/1JVR-FKDxJcaKLuTDaTM2A9S_6f6m2J4A?usp=drive_link">Google Drive folder</a>:
+In order to replicate the training results reported in the master thesis and given in the <a href="https://drive.google.com/drive/folders/1JVR-FKDxJcaKLuTDaTM2A9S_6f6m2J4A?usp=drive_link">Google Drive folder</a>:<br>

+.klzx.jklcxklclxzc

 <h4>For <a href="https://github.com/ultralytics/ultralytics">Y.O.L.O:</a></h4>